-Avista is committed to conducting our business ethically and being transparent about our actions to our stakeholders.
+We are likewise committed to conducting our business ethically and being transparent about our actions to our stakeholders.
 We know that our work directly empowers our customers to live their lives to the fullest.
-As such, we carefully consider how our business intersects with our customers and communities especially on key issues such as climate change.
-We are committed to working together with our customers, communities and regulators to address the challenging issues of climate change, and aid in the transition to a lower carbon future in ways that make technological, environmental, economic and equitable sense for our customers and communities.
+As such we continue to work with our customers, communities and regulators to address the challenging issues of climate change, and aid in the transition to a lower carbon future in ways that make technological, environmental, economic and equitable sense for our customers and communities.

-In recognition of these commitments, Avista has been recognized by Ethisphere, a global leader in defining and advancing the standards of ethical business practices, as one of the World's Most Ethical Companies for the past four years.
+In recognition of our actions, Avista has been recognized by Ethisphere, a global leader in defining and advancing the standards of ethical business practices, as one of the World's Most Ethical Companies for the past five years.
 Our actions are mission-driven and values-based, with a commitment to achieving our organizational goals in ways that deliver value for our stakeholders.
 We are honored to receive this recognition, which demonstrates the leadership of our employees and Avista's commitment to an ethical corporate culture built on trust, collaboration and innovation.